 For those who like the unique look of the wielded baffles, this is a nice jacket for the around the city, short hikes, resort skiing, and climbing, as long it's not too far from the car.
 We prefer the Ghost Whisperer or the Feathered Friends Eos for ski touring, alpine climbing, and backpacking since they are light and compressible.

 If this jacket were less expensive, we'd be calling a great puffy for scrambling, camping, and working outside because it's so durable.
 As it stands, we don't think it's a very good value.
-It costs $340, making it one of the most expensive, yet one of the lowest scoring products in our review.
+It's one of the more expensive, yet one of the lowest scoring products in our review.

 We've value down jackets for their warmth-to-weight ratio and their compressibility; the StretchDown DS just isn't up to snuff with the competition.
 We really like the improved fit, stretch, and durability of the DS, but feel that it's expensive, while the efficient 800 fill down insulation is underutilized due to its heavy shell materials.

 — Matt Bento